 Brookline is a town located close to Boston and bordered by suburbs such as Jamaica Plain, Allston and West Roxbury.
 The area has historically been home to some of the best schools in Massachusetts and there are also excellent medical facilities, parks, shops and entertainment, making it a popular residential neighbourhood for families.
 Brookline is also well serviced by the MBTA train and bus routes.

 Young and hip areas of Boston

-The fact that Boston is home to a number of universities means that many suburbs filled with students.
-Rents in these areas tend to be a little lower and they have a lively feel to them.
+As home to several universities, many of Boston's suburbs are filled with students.
+Rental costs in these areas tend to be a little lower and they have a lively feel to them.

-Wellesley is a town outside of Boston that is popular with young professionals and students because of its proximity to a number of colleges and universities, including Wellesley College, Babson College and Odin College.
+Wellesley is a town outside of Boston that is popular with young professionals and students because of its proximity to a number of colleges and universities, including Wellesley College, Babson College and Olin College of Engineering.
 Wellesley also attracts many families due to its excellent public schooling system.

 The area is well covered by Boston’s public transport network and is linked to Boston city centre by the commuter rail and some commuter express bus services.

-Allston and Brighton are two neighbouring towns that are both popular with students and young professionals due to their proximity to Harvard and Boston universities.
+Allston-Brighton is popular with both students and young professionals due to their proximity to Harvard and Boston universities.

 City living in Boston

-For those who want to live in the city, there are plenty of housing options in Boston.
-However, rents in the heart of the city tend to be steep.
+For those who want to live in the city centre, there are plenty of housing options in Boston.
+However, rentals in the heart of the city tend to be steep.

 Charlestown is centrally located on the banks of Boston Harbour in the downtown area of Boston and is populated by young professionals who choose to live within walking distance of their offices.
 The area is well served by public transport links and expats living in Charlestown will be able to get around easily on foot, by subway or bus.
 There is a lively atmosphere in Charlestown and the area’s streets are lined with bars, cafés and bakeries.
 Charlestown is the oldest suburb of Boston and, due to its central location, rents are high.